Efficient Symbolic Execution of Software under Fault Attacks: Abstract

 \section{Abstract}

-We propose a symbolic method for analyzing the safety of software under fault attacks both accurately and efficiently.
-Fault attacks leverage physically injected hardware faults to break the safety of a software program.
-While there are existing methods for analyzing the impact of faults on software, they suffer from inaccurate fault modeling and inefficient analysis algorithms.
-We propose two new techniques to overcome these problems.
-First, we propose a fault modeling technique that leverages program transformation to add symbolic variables to the program, to accurately model the fault-induced program behavior.
-Second, we propose a redundancy pruning technique that leverages the weakest precondition and fault saturation to mitigate path explosion, which is a performance bottleneck of symbolic execution that is exacerbated by the fault-induced program behavior.
-We have implemented the method and evaluated it on a variety of benchmark programs.
-The experimental results show that our method significantly outperforms the state-of-the-art method.
-Specifically, it not only reveals many previously-missed safety violations but also reduces the running time drastically.
-Compared to the baseline, our optimized method is 2.0$\times$ faster on average.
+We propose a symbolic execution method for analyzing the safety of software under fault attacks both accurately and efficiently.
+Fault attacks leverage physically injected hardware faults in an embedded system to break the safety of a software program.
+While there are existing methods for analyzing the impact of maliciously injected hardware faults on the embedded software, they suffer from inaccurate fault modeling and inefficient fault analysis.
+To overcome these limitations, we propose two novel techniques.
+First, we propose a new fault modeling technique that leverages automated program transformation to add symbolic variables to the original program, to accurately model the new program behavior induced by the injected faults.
+This new fault modeling approach has two advantages over existing techniques: (a) the fault-induced program behavior is closely related to what attackers exploit in practice and (b) the automatically transformed program may be analyzed by any downstream fault analysis algorithm.
+Second, we propose an efficient symbolic execution algorithm that is designed specifically for conducting fault analysis on the transformed program.
+It leverages two pruning techniques to mitigate path explosion, which is the main performance bottleneck of symbolic execution in general and, in this particular application, is exacerbated by the additional fault-induced program behavior.
+We have implemented the proposed method and evaluated it on a variety of benchmark programs.
+The experimental results show that our method significantly outperforms the state-of-the-art techniques.
+Specifically, our method not only drastically reduces the overall running time of symbolic execution but also retains its error detection capabilities.
+Compared to the current state-of-the-art, it is able to detect previously-missed safety violations and at the same time avoid bogus violations.
+Furthermore, compared to the baseline algorithm, our optimized symbolic execution algorithm can be orders-of-magnitude faster.